prebid/prebid-server-java/docs/config-app.md

 - `auction.biddertmax.max` - maximum operation timeout for OpenRTB Auction requests.
 - `auction.biddertmax.percent` - adjustment factor for `request.tmax` for bidders.
 - `auction.tmax-upstream-response-time` - the amount of time that PBS needs to respond to the original caller.
-- `auction.max-request-size` - set the maximum size in bytes of OpenRTB Auction request.
 - `auction.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.ad-server-currency` - default currency for auction, if its value was not specified in request.
 Important note: PBS uses ISO-4217 codes for the representation of currencies.
 - `auction.cache.expected-request-time-ms` - approximate value in milliseconds for Cache Service interacting.